 Get them from Home Depot or your local hardware store work great for splints.
 Be sure and store non-stick gauze to wrap a broken arm on the splint.

 Take a class on how to do stitches and learn to use a stethoscope.
-If we can’t help majorly hurt people we will have to step over them and help those we can help.
+If we can’t help seriously hurt people we will have to step over them and attend to those we can help.
 This sounds cold, but I learned this from my C.E.R.T. class.
-Those that are majorly hurt will have to wait for medical personnel.
+Those that are seriously hurt will have to wait for medical personnel.
 Yes, they may die, but we can only do what we can do.

 I hope we never have to deal with any of this, but I know it’s inevitable, so we must be prepared for the unexpected.
-Please be ready to help your family when there is no medical help on the way.
+Please be ready to help your family, and possibly your neighbors, when there is no medical help on the way.

 What are your plans to be better prepared when medical help isn’t readily available?
 No medical help, then what?